 Second, once the targets of information have been identified, each of these targets should be analyzed in a manner that allows the cross-checking of jurors’ social media usernames with the assembled content.

 As can be seen, the spouse of the potential juror “liked” the post about the police officer being indicted.
-She not only posted reactions to the above post but also posted reactions to subsequent posts appearing on a different media platform (the local NBC affiliate).
+She not only posted reactions to this post but also posted reactions to subsequent posts appearing on a different media platform (the local NBC affiliate).
 Note the “like” to the anti-defense “reply” that appears in the following post.

 None of the above would be revealed by a search using the individual’s Facebook username/account.
 It is only by deconstructing the page can you “see” the presence of the potential juror’s spouse.